 TGbe editor: Please insert this paragraph after the 7th paragraph in this subclause as shown below

+[#10542]The EHT Operation element is defined in 9.4.2.311 (EHT Operation element).
+This element is present for an EHT STA when switching to an EHT BSS operating channel width wider than 160 MHz or when switching to an EHT BSS operating channel width including at least one punctured 20MHz subchannel; otherwise, the EHT Operation element is not present.

 9.4.2.162 Channel Switch Wrapper element

 Tgbe editor: Please change the contents of this Figure as shown below: